 This financial instrument is mostly used in international transactions, where the buyer and the supplier relationship is rather new and are operating in different countries.

 The laws differ in various countries and also it is not possible to verify each party individually in such a case, thus making letter of credit a highly useful instrument.
 It being a negotiable instrument is allowed to freely pass to another party just like money.

-Not just banks and financial institutions but also insurance companies issue letter of credits.
-The transactions of letter of credit is overseen by the International Chamber of Commerce.
+Not just banks and financial institutions but also insurance companies issue letters of credit.
+The transactions of letters of credit is overseen by the International Chamber of Commerce.